Women’s Forum Frequently Asked Questions

 • Align group members to a shared purpose for meetings.

-• Develop a close and healthy group relationship.
+• Develop healthy and trust-building group practices.

 • Provide prompts and exercises for meeting variety.